lexnederbragt/MBV3070-H19/5_biopython.md

 ```

-We are now going to try looking at the annotations in this object.
-In the script, write `print gbk.annotations` after the comment, save and run.
+We are now going to explore this genbank file.

-Question: Can you recognize what this is?
+First, add `print gbk`, save and run.

-Question: Can you from this figure out what you would have to do to get at the organism information.
+Question: can you figure out what the id of this sequence is?

-Remove the print you added above, and add the following: 'print gbk.annotations["organism"]'.

-### name_with_organism.py

-We are now going to create a script that will let us print out fasta sequences with an ID which begins with the organism name.
+Question: can you figure out which species this sequence is from?

+Second, remove the line specified above, add `print gbk.id`, save and run.
+Third, remove the line specified above, add `print gbk.annotations`, save and run.

+Question: can you figure out what kind of thing you printed out?
+You should see something with curly brackets, with elements inside with colons inbetween.
+Hint: you used them quite extensively when working with translation tables.

+Fourth, remove the line specified above, add `print gbk.annotations["organism"]`, save and run.

+### Add organism name to fasta description line

+Our goal now is to create script so that it will take a genbank file in, access the organism name and add it to the fasta description name, and then print this out in fasta format.
+As you saw with the script above, you can do that by accessing the annotations of the

 #### Reading in files ####